I teach awakening.

 The cause of this phenomenon everyone suffers from is attachment to ego, a survival mechanism that on one hand serves us and on the other does not.
 It serves by providing us with an identity, a sense of control, and a feeling of security and safety from abuse in a hurtful world.
 Ego, however, provides this service at the cost of how we feel about ourselves, because much of it was forged by abuse.

 Our ego is what survived an upbringing we may not remember or think about as abusive.
 The innate open trustful intelligence of most children is killed by age seven through betrayals, comparisons, and imposed ideals of behavior.
 Children integrate negative beliefs into their being; they accept blame and are taught to repress feelings.
-So, until we deal with the emotions we repressed, and let go of the ego perpetuated negative beliefs, we remain our own worst enemy.
+So, until we deal with the emotions we repressed, and let go of our ego perpetuated negative beliefs, we unconsciously remain our own worst enemy.

 from "Moments of Lucidity", my book of insights.